The Mt. Ebal Curse Tablet

 Photo by Bilge u015eeyma Ku00fctu00fckou011flu on Pexels.com

 Well, I have to walk that back a bit.
 We would have to account for the boustrophedon track.
-Some ambiguity that adds to the message without necessarily blurring its gist.
+Some ambiguity that adds to the message without blurring its gist.
 I will explain this later.

 Moses closes the Red Sea